matteocorti/check_ssl_cert/README.md

-      --curl-bin path              Path of the curl binary to be used --custom-http-header string  Custom HTTP header sent when getting the cert example: 'X-Check-Ssl-Cert: Foobar=1' -d,--debug                      Produce debugging output (can be
+      --curl-bin path              Path of the curl binary to be used --custom-http-header string  Custom HTTP header sent when getting the cert example: 'X-Check-Ssl-Cert: Foobar=1'
-                                   specified more than once)
       --default-format             Print the default output format and exit --dane                       Verify that valid DANE records exist (since OpenSSL 1.1.0)